 Qualifications.
 July completed her Doctor of Philosophy (Clinical Psychology) at Monash University.
 She holds a Master of Psychology (Clinical) from the National University of Singapore, and Honours in Psychology and Gender Studies from the University of Toronto.

-July is a member of the Australian Psychological Society (APS) and a registered clinical psychologist with Australian Health Practitioners Regulatory Agency (AHPRA).
-She is also a Board-Approved Supervisor.
+July is a member of the Australian Psychological Society (APS), registered clinical psychologist with Australian Health Practitioners Regulatory Agency (AHPRA), and Board-Approved Supervisor.
+July also serves as adjunct research fellow at Monash University.

 Therapeutic modalities.
 As an integrative and relational therapist, July was trained in a number of therapeutic approaches, namely: